Sulawesi: Prehistory

 Following Peter Bellwood's model of a southward migration of Austronesian-speaking farmers (AN), radiocarbon dates from caves in Maros suggest a date in the mid-second millennium BC for the arrival of a group from east Borneo speaking a Proto-South Sulawesi language (PSS).
 Initial settlement was probably around the mouth of the Sa'dan river, on the northwest coast of the peninsula, although the south coast has also been suggested.

 Subsequent migrations across the mountainous landscape resulted in the geographical isolation of PSS speakers and the evolution of their languages into the eight families of the South Sulawesi language group.
 If each group can be said to have a homeland, that of the Bugis – today the most numerous group – was around lakes Témpé and Sidénréng in the Walennaé depression.
 Here for some 2,000 years lived the linguistic group that would become the modern Bugis; the archaic name of this group (which is preserved in other local languages) was Ugiq.
 Despite the fact that today they are closely linked with the Makassarese, the closest linguistic neighbors of the Bugis are the Torajans.

 Pre-1200 Bugis society was most likely organized into chiefdoms.
 Some anthropologists have speculated these chiefdoms would have warred and, in times of peace, interbred.
 Further, they have speculated that personal security would have been negligible and head-hunting an established cultural practice.
 The political economy would have been a mixture of hunting and gathering and swidden or shifting agriculture.
 Speculative planting of wet rice may have taken place along the margins of the lakes and rivers.

-In Central Sulawesi, there are more than 400 granite megaliths, which various archaeological studies have dated to be from 3000 BC to AD 1300.
+In Central Sulawesi, there are more than 400 granite megaliths (Behoa Valley Pokekea Megalithic Site, Bada and Napu valleys within the Lore Lindu National Park), which various archaeological studies have dated to be from 3000 BC to AD 1300.
 They vary in size from a few centimeters to approximately 4.5 m.
 The original purpose of the megaliths is unknown.
 Approximately 30 of the megaliths represent human forms.
 Other megaliths are in form of large pots (Kalamba) and stone plates (Tutu'na).

 A burial of a woman associated with the hunter-gatherer Toalean culture dating to 7,000 years ago has yielded DNA that has provided rare insight into early migrations in and through the region.